jnmclarty/WhitePaper/English/WhitePaper[EN].md

 <h5 align='center' id='architecture-origination-layer'>ORIGINATION LAYER</h5>

-The function of the origination layer is to match borrowers to lenders in a manner that is decentralized and censorship-resistant.
+The function of the origination layer is to match borrowers to lenders in a decentralized and censorship-resistant manner.

 From the borrower perspective, origination layer clients are responsible for: